mm6/InternetOfThingsCourse/CourseDescription.md

 The internet of things has countless applications and so should be of interest to a wide variety of students.
 Anyone interested in such topics as internet technologies, product design, city planning, sensor networks or software design, should find the course to be of interest.

-We will be making use of three different programming languages in this course.
-Primarily these three are Java, C++, and Javascript.
+We will be making use of two different programming languages in this course.
+Primarily these are Javascript (using node.js and Node-RED) and C++ (on a microcontroller).
 But the course is designed with only one prerequisite in mind - the student should be comfortable writing computer programs in some programming language.
 The course itself will introduce the necessary constructs in the languages the student may not have used before.

 ### Learning Outcomes